 Professionalisation contracts may include periods in which contract-holders acquire expertise in several different companies.
 Agreements can be entered into for this purpose between employers, host companies and employees holding professionalisation contracts.
-The content of the agreement and the arrangements for hosting the beneficiaries are laid down in Articles D.6323-32 of the French Labour Code.
+The content of the agreement and the arrangements for hosting the beneficiaries are laid down in Articles D.6325-30 to D.6323-32 of the French Labour Code.